 The Chamber of Commerce and Industry of Western Australia (CCIWA) strongly welcomes the Productivity Commission’s draft report on Horizontal Fiscal Equalisation.

 The draft report has supported many of the conclusions outlined in CCIWA’s submission.

 The principle and scale of horizontal fiscal equalisation (HFE) of Australian states and territories has significantly reduced incentives for national economic growth and has diminished GST revenue stability for the leading state.

 Reforming the distribution formula of the GST is in the national interest and can stimulate national economic growth.

 Rick Newnham speaks to The Business

-CCI Chief Economist Rick Newnham speaks to Carrington Clarke about WA's GST woes and how CCI is leading the fight for change.
+CCIWA Chief Economist Rick Newnham speaks to Carrington Clarke about WA's GST woes and how CCIWA is leading the fight for change.

 GST backlash could lead to WA vote swing

-CCI polling finds that GST reform is still a major issue for WA, with 12 per cent of WA voters saying they would switch to Labor if GST reform was guaranteed.
-CCI's Chief Economist Rick Newnham says there is need for a holistic change to the GST system and calls on Bill Shorten to commit to a GST floor.
+CCIWA polling finds that GST reform is still a major issue for WA, with 12 per cent of WA voters saying they would switch to Labor if GST reform was guaranteed.
+CCIWA's Chief Economist Rick Newnham says there is need for a holistic change to the GST system and calls on Bill Shorten to commit to a GST floor.